US and Russia tussle over Syria deal as regime strikes

 “Rebels are now back to square one, under an even more ruthless siege,” Rami Abdel Rahman, head of the observatory, told AFP.

-In the besieged city, desperate civilians described a hungry battle for survival.
+In Aleppo, desperate civilians described a hungry battle for survival.

 “This siege is much harder than the first one.
 During the first one, there were at least some products still in the market — now there’s nothing at all,” said one shopper, Omar al-Beik.